gdm413229/swwmgz_m/README.md

 Primary fire releases explosive candy bullets.
 The blasts are a tasty treat of pain.

-Secondary fire is a charged shot, emptying the whole mag in the blink of an eye.
-This causes a delicious blast of sweetness and death.
+Secondary fire works exactly like the explodium gun, the mag is armed and yeeted with extreme prejudice.

-Reload reloads.
-If the current mag is not empty it will be flung at enemies for extra explosiveness.
+Reload does what you'd expect.

 Zoom throws the weapon away, armed and ready to explode if it hits anyone or anything.
 The blast area for this is pretty ridiculous.
 You can hold spare guns, by the way.

 Pickups for this weapon may come in various amounts, from single units to packs of 5 if you're lucky.
+Note that meleeing with this weapon is not recommended, as it will explode.

 ### Ynykron Artifact (slot 0), replaces BFG9000, Firemace, Wraithverge (arc)